About the Neurological Institute

 Best In Ohio

-Cleveland Clinic’s heart program has ranked No. 1 in the nation for 23 straight years according to U.S. News & World Report's "America’s Best Hospitals" survey.
-Cleveland Clinic has been named the No. 2 hospital in the United States by U.S. News & World Report.
-Our Neurology and Neurosurgery program ranked No. 6 in the nation and best in Ohio.
+Cleveland Clinic’s heart program has ranked No. 1 in the nation for 24 straight years according to U.S. News & World Report's "America’s Best Hospitals" survey.
+Cleveland Clinic has been named a top U.S. hospital by U.S. News & World Report.
+Our Neurology and Neurosurgery program ranked No. 4 in the nation and best in Ohio.

 The Knowledge Program